 - Use a scrub brush or abrasive sponge to clean the drip pan.

 - Remove the chimney cap and clean the inside with a scrub brush.

 - Wipe down all of the parts with a damp cloth.

 Tri-County Hearth & Patio is a family-owned and operated business located on Old Washington Road in Waldorf, Maryland, and has been serving the area for over 30 years.
 We offer our customers the largest selection of patio furniture, fireplaces, inserts, stoves, BBQ grills, and outdoor accessories in all of Southern Maryland.
 Plus, all of our sales and service professionals are proficient in all things patio and hearth.
-Visit our website for more information, or if you’re ready to optimize the enjoyment of your home, give us a call at 301-843-1771.
+Visit our website or contact us now for more information, or if you’re ready to optimize the enjoyment of your home, give us a call at 301-843-1771.